-Study tours run for 2-3 weeks and offer students the amazing opportunity of combining study and cultural immersion all whilst gaining credit towards their degree.
-As the name suggests, on a faculty led study tour students will be guided by academics and provide opportunities otherwise out of reach for an independent traveller.
+Study tours run for 2-3 weeks and offer you the opportunity to combine study and cultural immersion, while gaining credit towards your degree.
+You will be guided by academics and have access to opportunities otherwise out of reach for an independent traveller.

 How to Apply

 Applications for 2016 programs will become available in early Trimester 1, 2016.
 Applications will be submitted online through the Deakin Abroad Portal (Studio Abroad).

 To be eligible for a Faculty of Arts and Education study tour you must meet the following requirements:

 - completed 8 units of credit, at time of application

 - a WAM of 50 or higher